fnalabs/hive-io/containers/hive-base-js/README.md

 - [Future](#future)

 ## Getting Started
 This is the most basic building block of infrastructure in the Hive<sup>io</sup> Framework.
-It provides a RESTful interface for your Actors and enforces the JSON API specification Top Level Document payload structure.
+It provides a http interface for your Actors and enforces the Flux Standard Action payload structure.

 ### Prerequisites
 To use, you'll need: